-This is a list of the most useful default Photoshop keyboard shortcuts that you can use them to speed up your workflow.
-Some of them are rarely mentioned, some are more common and some are only available in Photoshop CS5.
-I hope everyone will find some new and useful shortcuts in this article.
-So let"s get started!
+This is a list of the most useful default Photoshop keyboard shortcuts that you can use to speed up your workflow.
+Some of them are rarely mentioned, some are more common, and they're all useful.
+I hope everyone will find some new and useful Photoshop shortcut keys in this article.
+So let's get started!

 2. HUD Color Picker